aws-samples/best-practices-for-fastapi-on-inferentia/README.md

 the [config file](https://github.com/aws-samples/best-practices-for-fastapi-on-inferentia/blob/main/config.properties)
 for users to provide inputs.

+Once you have provisioned an appropriate EC2 instance (with the proper IAM role to get access to ECR) clone this repository.

-Before proceeding, please specify the region you are working in the `.env` file.
+Start by specifying the instance type and the region you are working in the `.env` file.
 The `.env` file will automatically figure out your ECR registry information so no need to provide it.
 This configuration file needs user defined name prefixes for Docker image and Docker containers.
-The build.sh script in the [fastapi](https://github.com/aws-samples/best-practices-for-fastapi-on-inferentia/tree/main/fast-api) and [trace-model](https://github.com/aws-samples/best-practices-for-fastapi-on-inferentia/tree/main/trace-model) folders will use this to create Docker images.
+The `build.sh` script in the [fastapi](https://github.com/aws-samples/best-practices-for-fastapi-on-inferentia/tree/main/fast-api) and [trace-model](https://github.com/aws-samples/best-practices-for-fastapi-on-inferentia/tree/main/trace-model) folders will use this to create Docker images.

+Note: There are two .env files with the same variables.
+They're in the `trace-model` and `fast-api` directories.
+They're separate so that tracing and deployment can be two separate processes and can be deployed in two separate regions if need be.

 ### 3.1 Compiling Models on NeuronCores